lit-regensburg/samshee/README.md

 - parsing and writing illumina® Sample Sheet v2 files.
 - encoding to and parsing from json
-- customizable validation, ships with a default validation schem that follows illumina® specs
+- customizable validation, ships with a default validation schema that follows illumina® specs

 ## Examples